By the end of this article, you’ll know exactly how to use product shortcodes in WooCommerce and the best ones to use depending on your situation.

-But first, let’s explain what shortcodes are in WooCommerce, especially if you’re new to them.
+So let’s start with the basics – what are WooCommerce shortcodes?
+Especially if you’re new to them.

 What are shortcodes in WooCommerce?

-Shortcodes in WooCommerce are what they say they are, short pieces of code.
+WooCommerce shortcodes are what they say they are, short pieces of code.

 They’re small pieces of text wrapped in square brackets that look a little something like